Morton J. Marcus speaks at Trine University

 The chart he used had an index number, set at 100, with everything following from there.

-“What you can see is that in the early parts of the 20th century, from 1900-1940, the population of Steuben County and of Steuben when you take out Angola was actually declining,” he said.
+“What you can see is that in the early parts of the 20th century, from 1900 to 1940, the population of Steuben County and of Steuben when you take out Angola was actually declining,” he said.
 “It began to climb again and got over 100% only by 1970.”

 Seasonal adjustment, he said, is made up numbers done by statisticians and behind them mathematicians.